bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/Director.rst

            File = "\\</home/xxx/filelist-on-client"
          }

-   -  :index:`[TAG=Backup->Partitions] <pair: Backup; Partitions>` :index:`[TAG=Backup->Raw Partitions] <pair: Backup; Raw Partitions>` If you explicitly specify a block device such as /dev/hda1, then Bareos will assume that this is a raw partition to be backed up.
+   -  :index:`[TAG=Backup->Partitions] <single: Backup; Partitions>` :index:`[TAG=Backup->Raw Partitions] <single: Backup; Raw Partitions>` If you explicitly specify a block device such as /dev/hda1, then Bareos will assume that this is a raw partition to be backed up.
 In this case, you are strongly urged to specify a sparse=yes include option, otherwise, you will save the whole partition rather than just the actual data that the partition contains.
 For example:

       .. code-block:: bareosconfig
          :caption: Backup Raw Partitions